Lucille Werner: Politics

 She ran for member of parliament in the March 2021 general election.
 Werner was elected as the tenth candidate on the CDA's party list and received 7,133 preference votes.
 She was installed on 31 March and became her party's spokesperson for disability policy, long-term health care, caregiving, the Social Support Act 2015, volunteering, media, culture, emancipation, and civilian service.
-Werner is on the Committees for Art, for Education, Culture and Science, and for Health, Welfare and Sport.
+Werner is on the Committees for Art, for Education, Culture and Science, for Health, Welfare and Sport, and for Petitions.
 In the House, she proposed a fixed television channel number for regional broadcasters in order to increase their visibility.
 Together with two other parties, she also advocated for appropriating additional funds to the public broadcasting organization to increase the amount of programs with audio description.
 Regarding disabilities more generally, Werner pled for talking about the group more often in terms of emancipation than in terms of healthcare.
 A 2022 motion by her to establish a citizens' panel to explore the issue further was carried by the House after the cabinet had advised against it.
+When the collapse of the fourth Rutte cabinet triggered a snap election in November 2023, Werner announced she would not run for re-election.